Webheart/Latios-Framework-Add-Ons/AddOns/Terrainy/README.md

 ## Features

-- Baking of terrians and terrian colliders
+- Baking of terrian colliders in psyshock physics
 - Baking of trees as entities
 - Baking of details as entities
 - Renders at runtime in subscene using the terrain data
+- Supports both Unity Transform and Latios Transform

 ## Getting Started